About Loon Echo Land Trust

-Loon Echo Land Trust, a 501(c((3) non-profit organization, was formed in 1987 by community members who saw the need to preserve the natural areas of the region.
+Loon Echo Land Trust, a 501(c)(3) non-profit organization, was formed in 1987 by community members who saw the need to preserve the natural areas of the region.
 Throughout the years, Loon Echo has worked with area residents, businesses and organizations to protect land through conservation easements, land purchases and land donations.
 In 2017, Loon Echo achieved accreditation by the Land Trust Accreditation Commission.
-With nearly 6,700 acres (and growing) under protection, Loon Echo celebrated its 30th Anniversary in 2018.

-Loon Echo conserves and maintains this land and multi-use trail systems for the benefit of the public.
+Loon Echo conserves nearly 6,700 acres of land and multi-use trail systems for the benefit of the public.
 These important open spaces protect the region’s water resources, wildlife habitat, working farms and forests, scenic views, provide recreational opportunities and maintain rural character.